DanielSank/observed/README.rst

   reference count to that observer goes to zero.
-* The @observable_method decorator can be used on methods in classes which are unhashable types, and can be used on an arbitrary number of methods in each class.
+* The @observable_method decorator can be used on methods in classes which are unhashable types, and can be used on an arbitrary number of methods in each class...
-* The descriptor which handles observable_method does not paste any data onto the instances it manages.
+* ...but the descriptor which handles observable_method does not paste any data onto the instances it manages.
 There is zero chance of name collision on the observed instances.
 * Tests included :)